Best Automated Penetration Testing Tools

 Pros:

-• Extracts traffic from LANs and wireless networks
+• Versatile Capture: Can capture traffic from both wired LANs and wireless networks like WiFi and Bluetooth.

 Cons: